Benzo Detox Treatment

 Benzodiazepines (benzos), such as Valium or Xanax, are central nervous system depressants that act similarly to alcohol.
-They cause users to feel sedated and relaxed, which is why doctors prescribe them for people who have anxiety problems and sleep.
+They cause users to feel sedated and relaxed, so doctors prescribe them for people with anxiety problems and sleep.
 The side effects of benzo detox are dangerous.
 Detox from benzos also requires medical monitoring to ensure it is done safely.

 Some side effects of benzo detox include: